20 July 2017

 After completing a national-award winning PhD in computer science in 2007, and then a research internship at Microsoft Research in Cambridge, Bernard returned to the University of Melbourne to take up a lecturing position in the Department of Computer Science and Software Engineering.
 In 2010 he joined the newly-formed VLSCI (now Melbourne Bioinformatics), a $100M project to build a world-leading centre for bioinformatics and computational biology.
 In making the transition from computer science to bioinformatics, Bernard recognised the exciting new opportunities provided by the genomics revolution in biomedicine, and was inspired to apply his computing and analytic skills to important problems in human health and disease.

 During his years at Melbourne Bioinformatics, Bernard has established himself as an expert in the development of novel techniques for the analysis of large-scale genomics data sets resulting in the production of tools which have driven key discoveries in human disease, and which can be re-applied in many different biological contexts.
-As Lead Bioinformatician for Cancer and Clinical Genomics, heading a team of several bioinformaticians, Bernard has demonstrated a capacity for leadership in high profile, multidisciplinary research projects, with national and international partners.
+As Lead Bioinformatician for Cancer and Clinical Genomics, heading a team of several bioinformaticians, Bernard leads several high profile, multidisciplinary research projects, with national and international partners.

 Link to the Victorian Government Media Release.